In 2014, residents in Berwickshire began to question the presence of three Scottish saltires

 and the Burgh of Coldstream, both granted in 1952.

 This feature also appeared in the arms of Berwick-upon-Tweed borough council, across the border in England, awarded in 1958 and even registered with Scotland’s highest heraldic authority, the Lord Lyon

 The green, white and black colours are again taken from the arms of the former county council.

 An image of how this proposal might look, deployed at the Anglo-Scottish border crossing on the A1 highway, flying alongside the Scottish saltire and the Scottish version of the Union Jack.

-The design is available to buy from here.
+flying over Duns Castle and is available to buy from here.